-Rem Koolhaas began his studies in 1968 from the Architectural Association School of Architecture, London, England.
-During 1972, he studied at Cornell University, New York where he met German architect Oswald Mathias Ungers and later at the Institute for Architecture and Urban Studies, NYC.
+Rem Koolhaas began his studies in 1968 at the Architectural Association School of Architecture, London, England.
+In 1972, he studied at Cornell University, New York where he met German architect Oswald Mathias Ungers and later at the Institute for Architecture and Urban Studies, NYC.

-Rem Koolhaas founded his architectural firm Office for Metropolitan Architecture – OMA in 1975 in London along with other founding members Elia Zenghelis, Zoe Zenghelis and Madelon Vriesendrop, Rem Hoolhaas’s wife.
+Rem Koolhaas founded his architectural firm Office for Metropolitan Architecture – OMA in 1975 in London along with other founding members Elia Zenghelis, Zoe Zenghelis, and Madelon Vriesendrop, Rem Koolhaas's wife.
 Zaha Hadid, Rem Koolhaas’s student, and Shohei Shigematsu joined as partners later.

-Postmodernism was prevalent during the time when several architects participated in an exhibition for Venice Biennale in year 1980.
+Postmodernism was prevalent during the time when several architects participated in an exhibition for Venice Biennale in the year 1980.
 Italian architect Paolo Portoghesi arranged this exhibition that required architects to design facade architecture.
-Designs created by OMA, Frank Gehry and Costantino Dardi represented an abstract architecture and a unique architectural style.
+Designs created by OMA, Frank Gehry, and Costantino Dardi represented abstract architecture and a unique architectural style.
 They presented a new architecture other than Postmodernism or classical architecture.
-Rem Koolhaas is well known for his book on architecture and urban designing, ‘Delirious New York: A Retroactive Manifesto for Manhattan’.
+Rem Koolhaas is well known for his book on architecture and urban design, ‘Delirious New York: A Retroactive Manifesto for Manhattan’.

 Rem Koolhaas was honored with the Pritzker Architecture Prize in 2000 and Royal Gold Medal in 2004.

-Santiago Calatrava is a Spanish and Swiss architect, painter and a sculptor.
+Santiago Calatrava is a Spanish and Swiss architect, painter, and sculptor.
 He is also a structural engineer.
-He is widely recognized for the designs of bridges, stadiums, railway stations and museums with organic sculptural masses.
-Santiago Calatrava won AIA Gold Medal, European Prize for Architecture and Auguste Perret Prize.
+He is widely recognized for the designs of bridges, stadiums, railway stations, and museums with organic sculptural masses.
+Santiago Calatrava won AIA Gold Medal, European Prize for Architecture, and Auguste Perret Prize.

 Some of his most significant projects are World Trade Center Transportation Hub, NYC, US; Turning Torso, Malmo, Sweden; Milwaukee Art Museum; Olympic Sports Complex of Athens; Opera House, Valencia; Margaret Hunt Hill Bridge, Dallas; City of Arts & Sciences and Auditorio de Tenerife, Santa Cruz de Tenerife.

-While in University, he wrote two books about vernacular architecture of Ibiza and Valencia.
-He began studying civil engineering from the Swiss Federal Institute of Technology, Zurich, Switzerland in 1975.
-During 1981, he completed his doctorate.
-Santiago Calatrava was inspired by the Swiss engineer Robert Maillart.
+While in University, he wrote two books about the vernacular architecture of Ibiza and Valencia.
+He began studying civil engineering at the Swiss Federal Institute of Technology, Zurich, Switzerland in 1975.
+In 1981, he completed his doctorate.
+Santiago Calatrava was inspired by Swiss engineer Robert Maillart.